 After visiting the mosque, we proceeded to Masdar City.
 It's original intent was to be a zero-carbon-emissions city-within-a-city, but like many dreams, that ran afoul of the 2008 recession.

 It was impressive, but deserted.
 The most visible occupant was a calico cat.
+Not much has changed in the years since our visit, based on the link above, which is the most current reference I found as of 2021.

 This modern rendition of the traditional wind towers that we saw in Dubai generated a cooling breeze, and the city plaza was quite comfortable on a warm day.
 How it would perform at 120° and up is an open question.